Misiorny/Misiorny/README.md

 ## Hi there 👋

-### I'm Chris (nick Misiorny)  -  candidate of junior developer.
+### I'm Chris (Misiorny)  -  candidate of junior developer.

 I started my adventure with programming in 2021 and since then I have been learning how to do it in accordance with good coding practices.

+### My skills

 I know well:
-HTML, CSS, BEM, SASS / SCSS, JavaScript
+HTML, CSS, BEM, SASS/SCSS

 I am still learning:
-React, TypeScript, Node.js, Next.js, Redux
+JavaScript, React, TypeScript, Node.js, Next.js, Redux

 I plan to learn:
-Python, Django, Jinja, cloud development.
+Python, Django, Jinja, cloud development like AWS, Azure.

 #### About me